Solitons in Quasiperiodic Lattices with Fractional Diffraction

 Gap solitons are nonlinear self-trapped modes supported by systems featuring a bandgap in the linear spectrum \cite{gapsol}.
-The bandgap is a frequency range in which the linear wave propagation is suppressed by the periodic structure of the medium.
-The interplay of effects of the OL-induced bandgap and nonlinearity allow the formation of localized wave packets populating the bandgap in the system's spectrum \cite{Brazh,Morsch}.
-This is what makes gap solitons special: they exist, and may be stable, in frequency ranges where the propagation of the linear waves is forbidden by the bandgap (actually, gap solitons cannot represent the system's ground state. i.e., they may be metastable modes, at best).
-Thus, in contrast to the AL, which is a linear effect, the existence of gap solitons requires the presence of the nonlinearity.
-Remarkably, the bandgap spectrum of a quasiperiodic potential is fractal \cite{HS}.
-The stability and existence of gap solitons in quasiperiodic lattices with adjustable parameters, such as the sublattice depth and LI (in the case of the fractional diffraction) have been investigated in Refs. \cite{HS,Huang_Li_Deng_Dong_2019}.
-Recently, localization-delocalizations transitions in a 1D linear discrete system combining fractional diffraction and a quasiperiodic potential were demonstrated in Ref. \cite{Modak}.
+The band gap is a frequency range in which the periodic structure of the medium suppresses the propagation of linear waves.
+The interplay of effects of the OL-induced band gap and nonlinearity allows the formation of localized wave packets populating the band gap in the system's spectrum \cite{Brazh,Morsch}.
+This is what makes gap solitons special: they exist, and may be stable, in frequency ranges where the propagation of the linear waves is forbidden by the band gap (actually, gap solitons cannot represent the system's ground state, i.e., they may be metastable modes, at best).
+Thus, in contrast to the AL, which is a linear effect, the existence of gap solitons requires the presence of nonlinearity.
+Remarkably, the band-gap spectrum of a quasiperiodic potential is fractal \cite{HS}.
+The stability and existence of gap solitons in quasiperiodic lattices with adjustable parameters, such as the sublattice depth and LI (in the case of the fractional diffraction), have been investigated in Refs. \cite{HS,Huang_Li_Deng_Dong_2019}.
+Recently, localization-delocalization transitions in a 1D linear discrete system combining fractional diffraction and a quasiperiodic potential were demonstrated in Ref. \cite{Modak}.